 In 1990, the tail fin was sold to John Calverley and Earl Calverley / Blayd Corporation and placed into storage.
 The tail fin was missing the leading edge but was otherwise intact and has evidence of battle damage or shrapnel damage sustained on the ground.
 The tail fin had original paint including tail code 5-136 painted in yellow and original tail code 3-174 painted in white on the side of the tail.
 This tail fin was placed into storage.

-Ryan Toews a adds:
+Ryan Toews adds:

 "The unit prefix 3- is indicated by Diemert’s notes.
 Neither this prefix, nor the 5- prefix that was painted over the earlier code, can be attributed to any particular formation.
 The paint is red primer / olive gray / sprayed green/hand painted white code 3-174 / hand painted yellow code 3-174 / hand painted green/sprayed yellow code 5-136.
-The cut marks on this fin at Station 16 link this fin with the rear most section of an A6M3 fuselage.
-It is possible to establish this identification by the location of the tail cone fasteners aft of Station 16.
-Because of a lack of an adjustable rudder trim tab inspection panel it can be assumed that this tail came from A6M3 32 3285.
+The cut marks on this fin at station 16 link this fin with the rear most section of an A6M3 fuselage.
+It is possible to establish this identification by the location of the tail cone fasteners aft of station 16.
+Because of a lack of an adjustable rudder trim tab inspection panel it can be assumed that this tail came from A6M3 Model 32 3285.
 The existence of two squared wing tips, a wing panel, a right flap and both left and right wing root skinning also point to the recovery of the wings from A6M3 3285."

 J-Aircraft "Zero Tail Relic" photos by Dave Pluth text by